Rickil/pfeeApp/README.md

 ### The app functionnalities :
-Only "Evaluate an image" tab work , only on Detectron2 & LayoutParser Default classes has
+Only "Evaluate an image" tab work , only on Detectron2 & LayoutParser

+There are 5 classes by default

-#TODO :
+Task to do :
 - debug gallery
 - add metrics cocopanoptic
 - add more visualisation